rumasia/til/delete product in online shop.md

-Today i learn how to delete products from my online shop.I do this by applying MVC pattern.
+ How to delete products from  online shop  by applying MVC pattern.
-In the product-model.js file i wrote the following code
+In the product-model.js file write the following code
 ```
  async remove(){
                 const productId=new mongodb.ObjectId(this.id);